 9. Acadian Historical Village

 The Village Historique Acadien, which opened in 1977, was established to commemorate and preserve the Acadian way of life.
-The live-action reenactments feature people going about the village as Acadians would have centuries earlier.
-Best of all, you can dress up in your Acadian outfit from the era and have a sepia-toned photograph taken.
+The live-action reenactments show people going about the village as Acadians would have done centuries earlier.
+The walking distance around the village is about 2 kilometres (1.2 miles) and you can see a range of historical buildings, including a general store, tavern, blacksmith's, railway station, and chapel.
 The Acadian Historical Village offers a unique look into the past for those interested in New Brunswick's history.

 Address: 5 Rue du Pont, Bertrand, NB E1W 0E1, Canada.